Cremorne Point: Twentieth century

 In 1905 a Harbour Foreshores Vigilance Committee formed and Cremorne Reserve was proclaimed later that year, with North Sydney Council as trustee.
 This was the culmination of a ten-year campaign to secure the area as public land.
 It reflected other campaigns for harbour foreshore reserves and conservation of that time.
 Magnificent harbour and city views were and remain available from here.

-The McCallum Pool west of Cremorne Point was built in the 1920s as a pleasure pool for residents.
+The McCallum Pool west of Cremorne Point was built in the 1920s as a pool for residents.
 As the threat of industrialisation subsided, others arose.
 Subdivision of the peninsula followed land reservation.
 By 1925 residential development encroached.
 While private gardens flourished, weeds and rubbish choked the foreshore reserve.
 Reports that "respectable people" didn't go there at night suggest it was sheltering the homeless or carousing couples after dark.
 North Sydney Council started a beautification campaign in the 1920s with local residents helping, transforming it by the 1930s.
 Several elements of that era survive – a concrete and chicken wire sign, archway etc. Then, perhaps due to the 1930s depression and World War II, it sank into neglect again.

 The area attracted various architects including J. Burcham Clamp: his house The Laurels (1907, extended 1920) is a striking Arts & Crafts example.
 A 1927 issue of The Home magazine featured an Italian (Mediterranean revival) example – a house belonging to Mr F. C. Lane.

+Cremorne Point is particularly well-known for the quality of its Arts and Crafts residential architecture.

 Transport

 Initially, access across the harbour was largely by being rowed by a privately hired watermen.
 Cremorne Point was included as a stop by privately operated ferry services to Mosman in the 1850s, however, these were discontinued due to lack of local residents.
 Old Cremorne Wharf on the east side of the point was included in regular services to Mosman and Neutral Bay that recommenced in 1872.
 Sydney Ferries Limited built a new wharf at Robertson Point in 1911 and added ferry services from Circular Quay on 18 December 1911 to meet a new tram service that also commenced that year.
 The Edwardian style wharf building burnt down in 1975.
+The pontoon partially sunk in storms on 9 June 2007 and was operational again on 15 September 2007.

 The foreshore path from Neutral Bay to Cremorne Point wharf dates to 1830 when the reserve was retained by the Crown.
 Cremorne Point Reserve is the most substantial example in North Sydney of imposition of the 100 ft (Harbour Foreshore) Reservation, applied from 1828.